MicrosoftDocs/OData-docs/Odata-docs/support/support-policy.md

 A major release will go through the following support phases:

-- **Preview mode**: Before a new major version is officially release, pre-release versions are published to public to allow people to assess the product and share feedback or point out flaws.
+- **Preview mode**: Before a new major version is officially released, pre-release versions are published to public to allow people to assess the product and share feedback or point out flaws.
 Pre-release software may contain critical bugs.
-Additional we can make breaking changes during the preview phase of a release.
+Additionally, we can make breaking changes during the preview phase of a release.
 As a result, preview releases are not recommended in production.
 This phase includes preview releases, alpha releases, beta releases and release candidates.
 - **Active support**: The release is in active development, receives security patches, bug fixes and feature updates.
 - **Maintenance mode**: The release will receive security patches and critical bug fixes only .
 A release will be in maintenance mode at least 6 months before entering End of Life.
 - **End of Life**: The release is out of support.
 While it may be available for download, it will not receive any new updates, including security patches.
 Microsoft will provide a minimum of 12 months notification before an OData library goes out of support.